How to be confident in a world full of anxious freelancersJune 19, 2013

 There are plenty more articles about freelancing on our blog.

-And every September, I run my Freelancing Masterclass.
+And every quarter, I run my Well-Paid Freelancer Masterclass.
 It’s a chance to try out new skills in a safe, non-threatening environment with other freelancers.